Shrutidisha/walmart_data_analysis/README.md

 Preferred Payment Methods: Identifies the most frequently used payment options.

- Data Visualization with PostgreSQL
+ Data Visualization with Power BI

-Apart from SQL-based analysis, PostgreSQL visualization functions were used for insights:
+Apart from SQL-based analysis, visualization functions were used for insights:

 Bar Charts: Sales trends over time (monthly, quarterly revenue)